Skip to main content

 Content-Type: [MIME type of the requested resource, e.g. text/html]

-Here are just some of the types of servers and APIs that ChatGPT can emulate:
+Here are just some of the types of servers and APIs that one popular chatbot can emulate:

 Very OldOldRecentBleeding Edge